This post contains affiliate links.

 Making buttermilk.

-Leave a comment below and tag @liveeatlearn on social media!
+did you make this?Leave a comment below and tag @liveeatlearn on social media!
 I love seeing what you’ve made!

-Non Dairy Buttermilk Substitutes
+Plant-Based Buttermilk Substitutes

 Instructions

 Make plant based buttermilk with the same instructions we listed for milk using either vinegar or lemon juice.
 Expect these to have a different consistency and flavor than using whole cow’s milk.
 Rice milk will not be very creamy, coconut will impart a distinct flavor, and almond a mild flavor.
 Be sure to consider how it will affect the recipe you are making.
-Almond or coconut could be a nice flavor add to pancakes, muffins, and some cakes.
+Almond or coconut could be a nice flavor to add to buttermilk pancakes, muffins, and some cakes.
 For the closest flavor match to buttermilk, our favorite pick is soy.

 Coconut Milk

 Coconut milk should produce a buttermilk with a consistency close to the real deal.
-You can use it like you would milk with the same scant cup of milk and 1 TBSP or vinegar of lemon juice.
-Coconut Cream is a bit thicker and you may want to cut it with milk, water or coconut milk.
+You can use it as you would milk with the same scant cup of milk and 1 TBSP or vinegar of lemon juice.
+Coconut Cream is a bit thicker, and you may want to cut it with milk, water, or coconut milk.
 The proportion depends upon how thick you want it, but we suggest about ⅔ cup coconut cream to ⅓ cup milk or water.
 A substitute made from 1 cup of coconut milk will contain about 525 calories and 1 cup of coconut cream 760 calories.

 Again, use this substitute when the coconut flavor will complement the recipe it is added to.